Testing Monotonicity of Real-Valued Functions on DAGs: A Near- Lower Bound from Positive-Matching RS Families A Near-sqrt(n/epsilon) Lower Bound from Positive-Matching RS Families

 Finally, if $|M_i|\ge 4\varepsilon n_0$, then $\mu:=\mathbb{E}[X_i]=(3/4)|M_i|\ge 3\varepsilon n_0$.
 A Chernoff bound gives

-which is at most $1/10$ for all sufficiently large $n_0$. \end{proof}
+which is at most $1/10$ for all sufficiently large $\varepsilon n_0$. \end{proof}

-\begin{lemma}[No queried matching edge $\Rightarrow$ identical transcripts] Fix $i\in[s]$ and a non-adaptive query set $Q\subseteq L\cup R$.
-If $Q$ does not contain both endpoints of any edge in $M_i$, then the joint distribution of the oracle answers on $Q$ is identical under $F_i^{+}$ and $F_i^{-}$. \end{lemma} \begin{proof} Under the assumption, each matching edge contributes to the transcript through \emph{at most one} queried endpoint.
+The next lemma states that the full transcript of oracle answers has exactly the same distribution under the YES and NO constructions unless the query set contains both endpoints of a hidden matching edge. \begin{lemma}[Identical transcripts when no edge of $M_i$ has both endpoints queried] Fix $i\in[s]$ and a query set $Q\subseteq L\cup R$ chosen non-adaptively.
+If $Q$ does not contain both endpoints of any edge in $M_i$, then the joint distribution of the answers returned by the oracle on $Q$ is identical under $F_i^{+}$ and $F_i^{-}$. \end{lemma} \begin{proof} Under the assumption, each matching edge contributes to the transcript through \emph{at most one} queried endpoint.
 For any queried endpoint of a matching edge $e$, the observed noise is a uniform element of $\{0,h,2h,3h\}$ both in $F_i^{+}$ and in $F_i^{-}$ (because $Z_e$ is uniform and the map $z\mapsto (z-1)\bmod 4$ is a permutation).
 Across distinct edges, the noises are independent in both distributions.
-Hence the induced joint distribution of all answers on $Q$ is identical. \end{proof}
+Hence the resulting joint distribution of all answers on $Q$ is identical. \end{proof}